How to Reduce Debt – Debt Elimination

 Debt Settlement Debt Reduction Services

 Debt settlement is another solution that may offer a significant reduction in the total amount of debt that must be repaid.
-Each financial institution that you have borrowed from is approached on your behalf in hopes that a settlement amount can be reached that is much less than the total sum, offering a debt reduction of up to 50% in some cases.
+With this form of debt elimination, each financial institution that you have borrowed from is approached on your behalf in hopes that a settlement amount can be reached that is much less than the total sum, offering a debt reduction of up to 50% in some cases.
 Since lenders have much more trouble receiving any payment if an account defaults, they are willing to settle for less than the amount owed & agree not to pursue you about the debt again.

 This type of debt reduction process often takes a minimum of 4 to 6 months before a settlement is reached, and in the meantime, not paying your bills can lead to collections calls, penalty fees & even lawsuits.
 Additionally, you will also be responsible for paying income taxes on the amount of debt forgiven as it is counted as revenue by the IRS.

 In regards to how debt settlement affects your credit score, a debt management plan or credit counseling will also leave your profile in better condition.
-But despite the potential downsides, settlement can reduce the total debt owed by upwards of 30-50%, so it is often a very viable, if not the best, option for achieving a significant debt reduction.
+But despite the potential downsides, settlement can reduce the total debt owed by upwards of 30-50%, so it is often a very viable, if not the best, option for achieving a significant debt reduction and help to eliminate debt in a timely manner.

 Contact a debt settlement specialist at New Era Debt Solutions today.